CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-mysql-replication.md

 **Q: How is the CenturyLink Cloud for Managed Oracle MySQL Replication priced?**

 A: CenturyLink Cloud Managed Oracle MySQL Replication is priced per install, billed hourly depending on the version of Replication you are using.
 The hourly rate encompasses all servers in the replicated environment, but is in addition to the hourly rate charged for MySQL licensing and management.
+Refer to our [Pricing Catalog](//www.ctl.io/pricing) for more information.

 **Q: What Versions of Oracle MySQL Replication are supported?**